 Minn.
 Stat.
 CONTRACTING - BID LAWS Workpaper

-Section CONTRACTING - BID LAWS Yes No Reference
+Section Yes No Reference

-Section 103 110 Reference
+Dispose of the surplus computer and related equipment by conveying the property and title to another school district, the State Department of Corrections, the board of trustees of the Minnesota state colleges and universities, the family of a student residing in the district whose total family income meets the federal definition of poverty, or a 501(c)(3) charitable organization registered with the Attorney General's Office for educational use, or

 Sell or give the computer/tablet used primarily by students, to a qualified student in accordance with a board resolution made pursuant to Minn.
 Stat. § 123B.52, subd., 6.
-Students are eligible to apply for the computer/tablet if they are currently enrolled or intend to enroll the year after receipt of the computer/tablet.
+Students are eligible to apply for the computer/tablet if they are currently enrolled and intend to enroll the year after receipt of the computer/tablet.
 If more students apply than available computers/tablets, school must first qualify students from families eligible for free or reduced-priced meals, then dispose of the remaining computers/tablets by lottery.

-'

-Part III.
+• Part III.
 Audit Conclusion

+Tart III.
+Audit Conclusion

-st state a conclusionbased on this questionnaire and any other audit procedures performed the legal provisions reviewed relating to contracting and bidding. wheth er the o client has
+tate a conclusionbased on this questionnaire and any other audit procedures performed legal provisions reviewed relating to contracting and bidding. wheth er the o elient has

-Conclusion: